Peripheral Arterial Disease

 Patients are also advised to avoid cold and drugs that cause vasoconstriction (eg, pseudoephedrine, contained in many sinus and cold remedies).

-Antiplatelet drugs may modestly lessen symptoms and improve walking distance; more importantly, these drugs modify atherogenesis and help prevent acute coronary syndromes and transient ischemic attacks (see also Drugs for Acute Coronary Syndromes : Antiplatelet Drugs).
-Options include aspirin 81 to 162 mg po once/day, aspirin 25 mg plus dipyridamole 200 mg po once/day, and clopidogrel 75 mg po once/day or ticlopidine 250 mg po bid with or without aspirin.
-Aspirin is typically used alone first, followed by addition or substitution of other drugs if PAD progresses.
+Antiplatelet drugs may modestly lessen symptoms and improve walking distance in patients with peripheral arterial disease; more importantly, these drugs modify atherogenesis and help prevent acute coronary syndromes and transient ischemic attacks.
+Options include aspirin 81 to 162 mg orally once a day, aspirin 25 mg plus dipyridamole 200 mg orally once a day, and clopidogrel 75 mg orally once a day or ticlopidine 250 mg orally twice a day with or without aspirin.
+Aspirin is typically used alone first, followed by addition or substitution of other drugs if peripheral arterial disease progresses.

 PTA with or without stent insertion is the primary nonsurgical method for dilating vascular occlusions.
 PTA with stent insertion may keep the artery open better than balloon compression alone, with a lower rate of reocclusion.
 Stents work best in large arteries with high flow (iliac and renal); they are less useful for smaller arteries and for long occlusions.